-Raffaella Bortolini is a second-year PhD student in musicology at Paris-Sorbonne University.
-She has a Master of Arts in medieval music performance (shawm) from the Schola Cantorum Basiliensis and a Master of Music in historically informed performance (with a specialization in Baroque oboe) from the Hochschule für Musik, Freiburg im Breisgau.
-Bortolini co-founded Ensemble Seraphim, which specializes in medieval instrumental music.
+Raffaella Bortolini is a third-year PhD student in musicology at Sorbonne University.
+She has a Master of Arts in medieval music performance (shawm) from the Schola Cantorum Basiliensis and a Master of Music in historically informed performance (with a specialization in baroque oboe) from the Hochschule für Musik, Freiburg im Breisgau.
+Bortolini is the artistic director of Ensemble Seraphim, which specializes in medieval instrumental music.

 Olivia Clemens is a fourth- year PhD student in Columbia University’s Art History department, where she focuses on Islamic and Western medieval luxury objects, and the history of their reception, collecting, and display.
 Prior to beginning her graduate studies, Olivia worked as a Research Assistant in the Art of the Middle East department at the Los Angeles County Museum of Art, contributing research to LACMA’s Damascus Room project and the international loan exhibition “Beauty and Identity.”
 She graduated from UCLA summa cum laude with a BA in Art History, and holds an MA and MPhil from Columbia University.

 Mike Ford is a third-year PhD student in Historical Musicology at Columbia University, where he studies improvisation in non-musical settings.
 He has an MA in Musicology from Rutgers University, with a thesis on the digitally-enabled borrowing of Renaissance material in two contemporary compositions; and a BMus in Performing Arts (Orchestral Conducting) from the University of Pretoria.
 This is his second year participating in the Musiconis project.